xd22898/Hackathon2/README.md

 - **Personalized Health Suggestions**
   - Utilizes the OpenAI API (GPT-3.5-turbo) to generate tailored insights.
-  - Incorporates NHS guidelines to ensure recommendations are clinically sound.
+  - Incorporates trusted sources and guidelines (eg. NHS) to ensure recommendations are clinically sound.
   - Leverages user responses from a smart questionnaire to calculate a personalized inflammation risk score.

 - **Questionnaire & Weighted Algorithm**